Sn0rt/secret2es/readme.md

 1. the `label` and `annotation` of the secret has not been created if it has been set with `ExternalSecret` CRD.

-2. Because the Rewriting Keys in DataFrom feature provided by External secret is too complex, and the current implementation is to simply use Data instead of DataFrom.
-This is simple to implement.
-But the disadvantage is that there will be an extra k-v pair in the secret.

 ## License

 BSD-3